 We had tickets to the Jidai Matsuri (Festival of Ages) which occurs on October 22 every year, in which 2000 participants parade from the Imperial Palace to the Heian Shrine wearing historic costumes to celebrate the foundation and history of Kyoto from the 8th to 20th century.
 Unfortunately the parade was cancelled because of rain, and most of the time we were in Kyoto it rained quite heavily.

-We headed toward Kyoto Itoya Hotel 712 Yakushimae-cho, shimogyo-ku, Kyoto-city, Kyoto.
-A comfortable modern hotel, we stayed in an economy double room that was small but sufficient, with ensuite bathroom and separate toilet.
+We headed toward Kyoto Itoya Hotel (712 Yakushimae-cho, shimogyo-ku, Kyoto-city, Kyoto), a comfortable modern hotel.
+We stayed in an economy double room that was small but sufficient, with ensuite bathroom and separate toilet.
 Check-in 15:00; Check-out 11:00.
-5min by taxi from Kyoto station tower side (about ¥1,000).
+5 minutes by taxi from Kyoto station tower side (about ¥1,000).
 On the subway Karasuma Line, located between Shijo Station (K9) 5 minutes walk from Exit 6 and Gojo Station.
-Lounge 2nd floor beside reception: breakfast (7:00-9:30), drinks (15:00-21:30).
-We caught the train north and walked to the hotel; check-in in the afternoon, so we had sukiyaki in a restaurant near the hotel.
-After check in, we planned to explore the area, but the rain and wind began in ernest, and turned my umbrella inside out with one gust, so we retreated indoors, and ate dinner at Nikubar Daiki izekaya steak restaurant, located under the hotel.
+There was a lounge area on the second floor, beside reception, where breakfast (7:00-9:30) and drinks (15:00-21:30) were available.
+After check in, we planned to explore the area, but the rain and wind increased, and my umbrella was turned inside out with one gust, so we retreated indoors, and ate dinner at Nikubar Daiki izekaya steak restaurant, located under the hotel.
 We returned to the hotel lounge to reflect and drink sake – after a long and mildly disappointing day, the sake was very good.

 We planned to stay in Kyoto for about a week and use the city as a base for trips to Kobe, Hiroshima, and Miyajima.

-In the morning, we enjoyed a delicious pot of roasted tea (supplied), walked to ‘Laundromat on the Corner’ through a lovely old area.
+In the morning, we enjoyed a delicious pot of roasted tea (supplied).
+We took our washing to ‘Laundromat on the Corner‘ through a lovely old area.
 We were fortunate that a helpful staff member offered to put our load through the wash and dryer.
 We continued wandering the area of narrow streets and close little houses and shops – it was really lovely.
 We bought two ‘bread’ from a bakery for breakfast: one salmon and potato salad, the other bacon and cheese – they were OK.
-Next we changed money in a Seven-11 (good exchange rate), and savoured a double shot espresso and an Americano at the nearby Len coffee shop attached to a hostel, before walking to the river.
+Next we changed money in a Seven-11 (good exchange rate), and savoured a double shot espresso and an Americano at the nearby Len coffee shop attached to a hostel.

 From Nishinomiya Croquette we bought two croquette to share: one with pickled vegetable and lemon rind, the other filled with blue cheese – both delicious, before returning to laundromat to collect our washing.